-A crucial component of the considered system operation is conditional on the user's willingness to share their own resources while helping improve the IoT network performance.
+A crucial component of the considered system operation is conditional on user's willingness to share own resources while helping improve the IoT network performance.
 Even though the concept of user involvement for resource provisioning has been discussed for years in the context of various mobile systems, these mechanisms have not been implemented widely as of yet.
-This is in part owing to conservative human nature that resists new models of service provisioning, especially when the process requires involving personal resources without immediately perceived benefits.
+This is in part owing to conservative human nature that resists new models of service provisioning, especially when the process requires involving own resources without immediately perceived benefits.

 We expect that appropriate user incentivization mechanisms need to be natively integrated into the envisioned IoT infrastructure.
-In systems with regular topologies and central control, which emerge primarily in the industrial context, there always remains an opportunity to enable resource sharing by design.
-In contrast, strictly enforcing resource sharing in consumer scenarios may lead to customer dissatisfaction and therefore clever incentivization mechanisms are required.
+In systems with regular topologies and central control - that emerge primarily in the industrial context - there always remains an opportunity to enable resource sharing by design.
+On the contrary, strictly enforcing resource sharing in consumer scenarios may lead to customer dissatisfaction and therefore clever incentivization mechanisms are required.

-To develop appropriate incentivization schemes for the consumer context, one has to mediate between dissimilar interests of at least five major stakeholders: owners of the pre-deployed machines; owners of the wearable machines; owners of the assisting vehicles; car manufacturers; and system operators.
+To develop appropriate incentivization schemes for the consumer context, one has to mediate between dissimilar interests of at least five major stakeholders: (i) owners of the predeployed machines; (ii) owners of the wearable machines; (iii) owners of the assisting vehicles; (iv) car manufacturers, and (v) system operators.
 Furthermore, in order to deploy the discussed mechanisms in practice, the operators need to carefully "moderate the dialog" between all of these parties, where the most non-trivial aspect is to engage the owners of vehicles.